libedi/rest-request/README.md

 ~~~

 ### 4. HTTP Headers / Query Parameters / Form Data / Request Body
-Afterwards, you can set HTTP Headers, Query Paramters, Form Data, and Request Body.
+Afterwards, you can set HTTP Headers, Query Parameters, Form Datas, and Request Body.

 - HTTP Header : HTTP Header can be added as an `addHeader()`, `accept()`, and `contentType()` methods.
 ~~~java